HAbitsLab/CalorieHarmony/README.md

 Make sure the wrist pipeline was run before this step

+(The wrist data are aggregated and sorted into one csv file, then resampled to 20hz)

 > Preprocressing.py:

 will use the wrist and actigraph data to generate a table